Pranshu-Bahadur/PackBoost/README.md

 compiles the optimized kernels (including the frontier evaluator) when available.
 Set `PACKBOOST_DISABLE_CUDA=1` before the build to force a CPU-only wheel even on GPU machines.
-Without CUDA the script still builds the fast multi-threaded CPU backend; if neither backend is built PackBoost falls back to the pure NumPy implementation.
+Without CUDA the script still builds the fast multi-threaded CPU backend, which now streams era tiles and accumulates split statistics in O(1) memory.
+If neither backend is built PackBoost falls back to the pure NumPy implementation.

 ## Quick Start